Having a baby in Spain

 You can also sign your child up to social security, which can provide access to free vaccinations.

-Fathers receive only 15 days of paid paternity leave but are entitled to take three years of unpaid leave.
+Fathers receive 15 days of paid paternity leave but are entitled to take three years of unpaid leave (or longer if there are complications with the mother).
 The government plan to increase paternity leave to one month in 2015 was put on hold for economic reasons.
-Similar to mothers, the minimum contribution period is 180 days within the last 7 years or at least 365 days during the entire working life in Spain.
+Similar to mothers, the minimum contribution period is 180 days within the last seven years or at least 365 days during the entire working life in Spain.

 Tips for mothers in Spain

-- Spaniards adore babies – expect passerbys to ask questions, peek into your stroller, play with or kiss your baby or openly offer opinions on your child-raising choices, even your baby's name.
+- Spaniards adore babies – don't be alarmed if passerbys ask questions, peek into your stroller, play with or kiss your baby or openly offer opinions on your child-raising choices, even your baby's name.

 - Public breastfeeding is acceptable – in general, you do not need to worry about covering up.